Research – Dance

 Ann Dils

-Professor Ann Dils’s current project is a book about dance in Manhattan in the 1930s, focusing on vernacular dance as integral to ethnic identity and community stability and support during the Depression.
+Professor Ann Dils’s current project is “Dancing the Depression: Community-Based Movement in 1930s New York City,” a book about dance in Manhattan in the 1930s, focusing on vernacular dance as integral to ethnic identity and community stability and support during the Depression.
 Existing research regarding dance in the 1930s emphasizes modern dance as a means of social protest; the vibrant dancing of Lindy Hoppers at the Savoy; or dance marathons during which exhausted participants vied for prize money over long hours of dancing.
 To these understandings, Dils hopes to contribute little-known histories like that of New York’s resident Chinese opera, and information about large public events in which hundreds or thousands of dancers and spectators celebrated and shared dance styles from home countries.
 Among her resources are Folk-News newsletters, published throughout the 1930s by New York City’s Folk Festival Council, currently held at the Jerome Robbins Dance Division, New York Public Library for the Performing Arts; maps of ethnic neighborhoods that are part of 1930s urban planning studies; and library holdings such as those of New York University’s Archives of Irish America.
-She will teach an honors course based on this research beginning Spring 2023.
+In Spring 2025, Dils will research Italian-American folk dance leaders through archives at the Historical Society of Pennsylvania, and performances held at the 1939-1940 New York World’s Fair, through archives at the Schoenberg Center of the New York Public Library.

 Dils has also written about choreographers Bill T Jones and Doris Humphrey and contributed to sources supporting the pedagogy of dance studies.
 With Ann Cooper Albright, Dils co-directed Accelerated Motion: Towards a New Dance Literacy, a National Endowment for the Arts-funded digital collection of materials about dance, and co-edited 2001 Moving History/ Dancing Cultures: A Dance History Reader.
 Her work can be found in edited collections and scholarly journals, especially Dance Research Journal.